Skip to main content

 women riding bicycles

-Finally, I started winter cycling 2 years ago and I have been talking to all the women about trying it out.
+Finally, I started winter cycling some years ago and I have been talking to all the women about trying it out.
 It’s a bit of a hard sell considering our very cold winters in Winnipeg, Manitoba, but my idea is to introduce senior women who are interested to fat biking on safe trails.
 To keep our groups connected and the fitness level high, I am also going to offer hiking, snow shoeing and cross-country skiing through the fall and winter for our Cycling with Sarah members.